 Health Care & Medication

-Fernwood Cove Health Care Center (Nightingale)
+Health Care Center

 Camper Health Form

-Due to our litigious society and privacy acts, medical practitioners are providing limited information on these forms so we need your help to provide this important information.
-This helps our Health Care Staff make informed assessments and decisions.
-The online Health Form MUST be submitted and signed by May 1st, the printable form needs to be completed by your daughter’s medical provider and returned by June 1st.
+Due to our litigious society and privacy acts, medical practitioners are providing limited information on these forms, so we need your help to provide accurate and important information.
+This helps our Healthcare Staff make informed assessments and decisions.
+The online Health Form MUST be submitted and signed by May 1, 2020, the Hard Copy Health Form (printable) needs to be completed by your daughter’s medical provider and returned by June 1, 2020.
 Exam date must be within 12 months of camp attendance.

 CampMeds will fill:

-- Vitamins-(for specialty vitamins/supplements, email CampMeds to confirm they can provide)
+- Vitamins (for specialty vitamins/supplements, email CampMeds to confirm they can provide)

 *Our camp stocks most over the counter items such as Tylenol, Advil, Benadryl, etc. so there is no need to have CampMeds dispense typical OTC items.

-We want to be clear that we do expect 100% participation from families with campers who will need medication while at camp.
-The only exception to this procedure is if CampMeds notifies us that they are unable to accept your insurance.
-If your camper does not take medication, you do not need to register with CampMeds.
+All medications must be registered with CampMeds prior to your daughter’s arrival.
+The only exception to this procedure is if CampMeds notifies us they are unable to accept your insurance.
+If your daughter does not take medication, vitamins or has any other as needed (PRN) meds, you do not need to register with CampMeds.

-*Recommended by the American Academy of Pediatrics: “Leave your child on whatever medications they are currently taking during the summer.
+It is recommended by the American Academy of Pediatrics: “Leave your child on whatever medications they are currently taking during the summer.
 The summer is not the time to put them on a drug holiday.”

 Self-Administer Emergency Medication

-CDC recommends that Campers stay home for at least 24 hours after your fever (100°F or 37.8°C) is gone except to get medical care or for other things you have to do and no one else can do for you.
+If your daughter experiences Flu and Flu-like Symptoms- Per the Center of Disease Control and Prevention (CDC): CDC recommends that Campers stay home for at least 24 hours after your fever (100°F or 37.8°C) is gone except to get medical care or for other things you have to do and no one else can do for you.
 (Your fever should be gone without the use of a fever-reducing medicine, such as Tylenol®.)
 You should stay home from Camp, work, school, travel, shopping, social events, and public gatherings.

 If your daughter exhibits flu-like symptoms while at Camp, she will be isolated from the community until she is fever free for at least 24 hours.

-If your child wears eyeglasses or contact lenses, please send along an extra pair.
+If your child wears eyeglasses or contact lenses, please send an extra pair.
 Also, please make sure the prescription is attached to the medical form.
 Any repairs done to glasses will be added to your daughters account and be itemized on the final bill.

 We need your help, vigilance and compliance with the following measures: